William Pereira: Legacy

 By the time of his death, Pereira had over 400 projects to his name.
 Among the structures he designed throughout Southern California were CBS Television City, Fox Plaza, the Los Angeles County Museum of Art, the Howard Johnson Hotel and Water Playground in Anaheim, and the Disneyland Hotel in Anaheim.
 He is also responsible for creating the monumental Spanish-inspired facades that defined Robinson's department stores for nearly 20 years, and he was the architect of Pepperdine University at Malibu, named by the Princeton Review as the most beautiful college campus in America.

 His most praised and criticized work was probably the Transamerica building, which was completed in 1972.
 When the building was first unveiled in 1969 it was met with harsh criticism, but has been accepted as having more character than the buildings around it and as being an oddly creative city symbol.

-Perhaps his greatest lasting legacy besides his buildings are the numerous respected architects who came out of both Pereira's firm and the classes he taught at USC, including Gin Wong and Frank Gehry.
+Numerous respected architects came out of both Pereira's firm and the classes he taught at USC, including Gin Wong and Frank Gehry.
 Pereira's firm was taken over upon his death by his two primary cohorts, Scott Johnson and Bill Fain.